ganesh2583/FunctionalProgrammingInJS/README.md

 - Usage of Filters to filter the array based on a property of the JSON object inside the array.
 - Usage of map to use the elements inside the array and modify them and store in a new array.
 - Usage of reduct to find sum of all the values inside an array.
+- Usage of Currying in a Filter example